Why Clients Trust Number 1 Auto Transport to Ship Their Cars to Pennsylvania

 Engaged in a running battle with Illinois to be the fifth most populous state globally, Pennsylvania is home to nearly 13 million residents.
 It’s a relatively small state – ranked 33rd in the country in terms of the landmass – but it certainly makes an effort to squeeze plenty in there.

 - Pennsylvania has a unique relationship with food, especially snack foods.
 Major potato chip companies, including Utz, Wise Foods, and Herr’s Snacks, are all headquartered in Pennsylvania.
 They are hard pretzel kings Sturgis (the oldest commercial pretzel bakery in the U.S.) and Snyder’s of Hanover.
-Italian water ice, soft pretzels, Irish potato candy, whoopie pies, Tastykakes – all native to Pennsylvania.
+Italian water ice, soft pretzels, Irish potato candy, whoopie pies, and Tastykakes – all native to Pennsylvania.

 - Most of your Easter Basket is from Pennsylvania as well.
 Hershey, Pennsylvania is named after – and home of – the Hershey Chocolate Company, covering Hershey’s Kisses, Reese’s, KitKat, Twizzlers, Jolly Rancher, Cadbury products produced in the U.S., and more.
 Mallo Cups are made in Altoona, while Mike and Ikes and Peeps are made by the Just Born in Bethlehem.

-- Pennsylvania was home to two important turning points in the two major wars fought on American soil – Washington’s encampment at Valley Forge in 1777 and Gettysburg’s battle in 1863.
+- Pennsylvania was home to two crucial turning points in the two major wars fought on American soil – Washington’s encampment at Valley Forge in 1777 and Gettysburg’s battle in 1863.
 At Gettysburg, nearly 50,000 troops were killed over the three-day battle, a battle so important that Abraham Lincoln chose it to be where he gave the Gettysburg Address four months later.
 Today, both sites can be toured.

-- If you can’t get to New York City to see the ball drop in Times Square, go to Pennsylvania – the state where most objects are dropped on New Year’s Eve.
+- If you can’t get to New York City to see the ball drop in Times Square, go to Pennsylvania, where most objects are dropped on New Year’s Eve.
 From a Crayola crayon in Easton (where Crayola is located) to an actual 100-pound stick of Lebanon Bologna in Lebanon, to a wrench in Mechanicsburg, to a mushroom in Kennett Square (where half of America’s mushrooms are grown), you can’t go too far without something falling out of the sky on December 31st.

-- In something straight out of an apocalyptic novel, you can visit a town where the steam comes up from cracked roads, and that is nearly deserted.
+- In something straight out of an apocalyptic novel, you can visit a town where the steam comes up from cracked roads that are nearly deserted.
 While many ghost towns of the west were deserted after gold mines went dry, Centralia’s ghost town had the opposite problem.
 A fire in one of the deep veins of coal under the town started in 1962 – and continues to burn to today!
 Experts estimate it could burn from another 50 years to another 150 years, thanks to the massive fuel supply.

-Befitting the home of the Declaration of Independence and the Constitution, Pennsylvania has plenty of important firsts for the country.
+Befitting the home of the Declaration of Independence and the Constitution, Pennsylvania has plenty of significant firsts for the country.
 There’s the first successful oil well in Titusville; the first zoo in America, the still-operating Philadelphia Zoo; the first Little League Baseball game in Williamsport, where the Little League World Series is still played today; and the world’s first commercial nuclear generator, Shipping port Atomic Power Station, located north of Pittsburgh.

 Enclosed Auto Transport to Pennsylvania